 - Attendance: 20% (20 points).
-The first and last lab sessions are worth 1 point each, and each of the remaining 12 lab sessions worth 1.5 points each, for a total of 20 possible points for the semester.
+There are 10 lab classes this semester which, at 2 pts each, gives a total of 20 possible points for the semester.
 Since this is a laboratory course, you are expected to be in lab each week for each experiment/exercise.
 There are no makeup lab sessions.
 It is not possible to pass this course with more than two absences (excused or unexcused). - Lab Notebook: 20% (20 points).
 You will be expected to keep a notebook documenting all of your preparation for and work in the lab.
-Your lab notebook will be reviewed ten times during the semester and assessed relative to the expectations and good laboratory practice presented to you in class.
+Your lab notebook "carbonless copies" will be collected after each lab class session and assessed relative to the expectations and good laboratory practice presented to you in class.
 Each of these ten assessments will be worth 2 points, for a total of 20 possible points for the semester.
 While many of our labs will not require any advance preparation, for those that do require it, lack of evidence of preparedness for a laboratory experiment/exercise could result in your expulsion from the lab for the day, if it is determined that you are not prepared for working safely in the laboratory. - Participation: 20% (20 points).
 We will rely heavily on working collaboratively in this course and your behavior in the laboratory will be assessed relative to your efforts to support the learning objectives of the class as a whole.
 No single person in this course will be able to perform all of the experimental measurements necessary to test the hypotheses posed and to answer the questions raised collaboration and sharing of data and observations are essential to the success of the entire class.
 At the end of the semester, each student will be awarded up to 20 points based on their participation in the lab across the entire semester. - Lab Reflections/Reports: 30% (30 points).
 While there will not be formal lab reports you will need to write for this course, after each lab experience there will be some kind of prompt to which you will be expected to think about and turn in a written reflection or (very brief) report prior to the next lab period.
-Typically, these will be no more than one page and will be assigned by Friday of each week and due by the start of lab each week.
-There will be 14 of these assignments and they will be graded on a scale of 0 to 3 points.
-As long as a student has turned in all 14 assignments, their point total will be the sum of the ten best assignments (for a maximum of 30 points) and half of the points awarded for the remaining 4 assignments will be awarded as extra credit.
-Note that students who do not turn in all 14 assignments will not be eligible for receiving extra credit.
+Typically, these will be no more than one page and will be assigned by Saturday of each week and due by the start of lab each week.
+There will be 10 of these assignments and they will be graded on a scale of 0 to 3 points.

-Fall 2017 Page 2
+Spring 2018 Page 2

-• ACS Exams: 10% (10 points): During the 4th week of the semester, instead of having our usual lab class, you will be asked to take a 2-part General Chemistry standardized, multiple-choice exam created by the American Chemical Society (ACS).
-You do not need to study for this, as the purpose of this exam is to provide a baseline for assessing your learning this year - you will, however, need to bring a simple scientific non-graphing calculator (no other electronic devices will be allowed).
+• ACS Exams: 10% (10 points): During the 2nd to last lab session of the semester, instead of having our usual lab class, you will be asked to (re-)take the 2-part General Chemistry standardized, multiple-choice exam created by the American Chemical Society (ACS) that you took early last fall.
+While you do not need to study for this, it would be a good idea to do a brief review of General Chemistry material - also, remember to bring a simple scientific non-graphing calculator (no other electronic devices will be allowed).
 Five points will be awarded for taking each of the two parts of the exam - points awarded are not based on your score on the exams, but it is expected that you do your best and complete both parts of the exam during the lab period (for which you will receive the full 10 points).